comdex-official/networks/mainnet/05_post-mainnet-v5.0.0-fix.md

 ## Backup your priv_validator_state.json

-### In case you need a fresh snapshot, you can download it from
+### In case you need a fresh snapshot, you can download it from [ Links expired : refer to new ones]
  - [Mirror #1]https://quicksync.ccvalidators.com/SNAPSHOTS/comdex-1_20221117_default.tar.lz4)
  - [Mirror #2]https://snapshot.zenscape.one/comdex/cryptocrew/comdex-1_20221117_default.tar.lz4